 Adhesive Fillers vs. Fairing Fillers

-Fillers are used to thicken the basic resin/hardener mixture for specific applications.
+Fillers are used to thicken the basic epoxy resin/hardener mixture for specific applications.
 Each filler possesses a unique set of physical characteristics, but they can be generally categorized as either Adhesive (high-density) or Fairing (low-density).
-Adhesive filler mixtures cure to a strong, hard-to-sand plastic useful in structural applications like bonding, filleting and hardware bonding.
-Fairing filler mixtures cure to light, easily sandable material that is generally used for cosmetic or surface applications like shaping, filling or fairing.
+Adhesive filler mixed with epoxy cures to a strong, hard-to-sand plastic useful in structural applications like bonding, filleting and hardware bonding.
+Fairing filler mixed with epoxy cure to light, easily sandable material that is generally used for cosmetic or surface applications like shaping, filling or fairing.